 I then asked the children to switch instruments and we sang through A Child’s Prayer one last time.

 We sang A Child’s Prayer 3 times through with activity and a gentle teaching moment.

 We play and I sing a reverence song while the kids exit the primary room and transition to class time.
 This sometimes in short and sweet, and other times takes longer.

 We are still working out the kinks in transitioning the Senior Primary into the Primary room.
 This week, the kids were not even out of their classrooms and waiting by the Primary door at 10:35, so we lost a few minutes there.

 I’ll be working with the secretary to make sure the classes are dismissed at :28 after so they have time for drinks and bathroom breaks and be ready for Primary!

-With losing a few minutes, we skipped Come, Follow Me this week and went straight to Choose the Right Way.
+With losing about 7 minutes, we skipped Come, Follow Me this week and went straight to Choose the Right Way.